 "We looked everywhere from Paso Robles to Napa Valley for vineyard and winery properties to buy," says Mr. Lott, "and someone suggested, have you considered Lodi?... check it out, it's fantastic."

 The Lotts followed suit, liked what they saw, and settled on a 19.5-acre property with a home and old vines (since pulled out and replaced with new, trellised vines) on Acampo Rd.
 That was in 2016.
 They didn't waste time establishing their wine brand, because they also decided to do this in a way that follows their heart — their love of dogs.

 Rescue Dog Wines' stated goals are twofold:

-2. 50% of all the profits going to the support of rescue dog charitable organizations such as local SPCAs or Red Rover, a national response effort to shelter animals that are victims of natural disasters, neglect or domestic abuse.
+2. 50% of all the profits go to the support of rescue dog charitable organizations such as local SPCAs or Red Rover, a national response effort to shelter animals that are victims of natural disasters, neglect, or domestic abuse.

 "Sure, we put dogs on our label, but the last thing we want is for people to think that Rescue Dog Wines is a novelty brand.
 We want to deliver a quality of life by making sure we're bottling very good wines, the same way we want to give dogs a quality of life."

 To make good on this promise, the Lotts did the smartest things anyone can do: They hired top-notch Lodi growers and vintners to produce their wines — Peltier Winery & Vineyards (one of Lodi's leading LODI RULES for Sustainable Winegrowing farming companies) for their table wines, and LVVR Sparkling Cellars for their Champagne-style sparkling wines.